GadgetRenu vs Gazelle vs Decluttr: Who Pays More in 2026?

 | Photo documentation | Yes, every device | No | No | No |

-| R2 certified | Yes | No | No | Yes (partners) |
+| R2 certified | Yes | No | No | Yes (through certified facilities) |

 GadgetRenu ships from anywhere in the United States via insured USPS — we provide the prepaid label, so your cost is zero.
 The 14-day price lock means the quote you see today is guaranteed for two full weeks, giving you time to compare and decide.